csb4uk/Fantasy-Football/README.md

 # Fantasy-Football-League-Data
+Using the python codes to scrape data to make the following sheets in Excel

 Master Scoreboard
 Points Allowed - Analyzed data to find Strength of Schedule Predictors as well as a 'Schedule Optimizer' which shows you what your record would be if you played each teams schedule